karampanah927/Collection-of-Data-Explorations/README.md

 This repository is a personal portfolio of data exploration projects across various domains.
 Each analysis includes data cleaning, visualization, and key insights.
 The aim is to provide a comprehensive look at the data and practice analytical and visualization skills.

 ## Projects
-Each project is contained in its own folder with a Jupyter Notebook, the dataset, and supporting files.
 Here’s a list of the current projects:

-1. **Project Name**: Brief description of the dataset and objectives.
+1. **Household Electricity Consumption Analysis**
-2. **Project Name**: Brief description of the dataset and objectives.
+2. **Electricity Network Simulation Analysis**

 *New projects will be added over time.*